01 of 10

-The specific and varietal names, sturtianum, honor Australian explorer Captain Charles Sturt (1795-1869) who first collected the species "in the beds of the creeks on the Barrier Range" during his journey to central Australia in 1844-45.
+The specific and varietal names, sturtianum, honor Australian explorer Capt.
+Charles Sturt (1795-1869), who first collected the species "in the beds of the creeks on the Barrier Range" during his journey to central Australia in 1844 to 1845.
 Gossypium belongs to the hibiscus family, Malvaceae, which is widespread in tropical and temperate regions of the world.
-It is related to the cotton plant which also belongs to the Malvaceae family.
+It is related to the cotton plant, which also belongs to the Malvaceae family.

-According to the Australian National Botanic Gardens, Sturt's desert rose forms a relatively compact shrub about a meter high (3 feet) (but may reach 2 meters, or 6 feet, in cultivation) with dark green round-to-oval leaves usually with black stipples.
-The flowers have mauve petals about 5 centimeters long with red bases forming a contrasting center.
+Sturt's desert rose forms a relatively compact shrub about 3 feet with dark green round-to-oval leaves usually with black stipples.
+The flowers have mauve petals about two inches long with red bases forming a contrasting center.

-It can be found on stony or rocky slopes, or in dry creek beds, around Alice Springs and in the southern part of the Northern Territory, northeastern South Australia, western Queensland, western New South Wales and parts of northern Western Australia.Continue to 5 of 9 below.
+It can be found on stony or rocky slopes or in dry creek beds around...
+Alice Springs and in the southern part of the Northern Territory, northeastern South Australia, western Queensland, western New South Wales, and parts of northern Western Australia.Continue to 6 of 10 below.